PantalonOrange/Mailviewer/README.md

 This program view mails via imap and tls connection.
 Autorefresh is included.

-These program uss the socket header from the socket api owned by scott klement
+These programs use the socket header from the socket api owned by scott klement
 -> https://www.scottklement.com/rpg/socktut/socktut.savf

 All copyfiles are included (QRPGLECPY)